 Sure, your contractor will tell you its no big deal to move your toilet, but check out two estimates just in case.
 And put the money youll save toward your next vacation, because youll need one after all this renovating.

 Know When to Hire a Professional

 The point?
 Know when youre beaten and hire a professional instead.
-A good place to find one is Angies List—where thousands of consumers share their ratings on the local contractors and service companies they hire.
-Learn more..
+A good place to find one is by word of mouth.
+They say that's the best advertising.

 About the Author: